Tag: Existential Despair

 Whimsical Chimaeras

-Many nights I have wandered, embracing my silliness and uncommon turmoil.
+Many nights I have wandered, embracing my silliness and bizarre turmoil.
 Foolishness was my only state of mind, and every portal could unlock for me.
 I wept, and I sighed, as if it were my only way to express myself.
 The cold night wind hushed my aching heart, filling it with fear and torment.

 I had become a stranger in my own realm, which I couldn’t recognise any longer at all.
-I felt like I was stripped of all my delusional dreams, which I considered my only comfort and sweet haven.
+I felt like I was deprived of all my delusional dreams, which I considered my only comfort and sweet haven.
 No candied flowers or chocolate-coated leaves prospered in my garden, which was now nothing but a land of frost and thorns.

 Darkness, together with the moon and the stars, was a cynical witness to every single occurrence.
-Silence had sealed my lips, and I was no longer able to make a single sound.
+Silence had sealed my lips, and I was no longer able to utter a single sound.
 Definitely, my whimsical chimaeras were just a remote memory of my shattered mind.

 Elisabetta Esther